szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 If you want this component working for other mod-added weapons that cause vorpal hits (including creature attacks), let me know, and I'll make sure this component patches those too.

+Additionally, you can disable chunking from the vorpal hits that this mod includes.
+This is optional and can be enabled in the configuration file (disabled by default).

 **Component 1545:** Make the basic benefits and progression of various character stats more streamlined or interesting

 This component has a series of optional components that tweak the following (consult the config file to allow or disallow -- all allowed by default):